websauna/websauna/docs/source/narrative/background/intro.rst

 What is it?
 ===========

-Websauna gives you building blocks for creating scalable, state-of-art websites and services.
-Websauna gives a framework for efficient business problem solving, so that developers can maximize their productivity from day zero.
-It has a default opinion on all parts of the software stack to have a red line what to follow to get the first version out.
-This is done without sacrificing the flexibility, so that experienced developers can chose more optimized components for their specific needs.
+Websauna gives you building blocks for creating scalable, state-of-the-art websites and services.
+The framework enables  efficient business problem solving, so that developers can maximize productivity from day zero.
+Websauna is suggestive and has default options on all parts of stack, so one can follow a red line to get the first release out quickly.
+On the other hand, Websauna does not enforce hard opinions and sacrifice flexibility, so that experienced developers can easily override parts and use more sophisticated components for specific needs.

+Websauna achieves flexibility by keeping its own codebase minimal and not reinventing the wheel.
+Instead it provides a polished integration of the top packages of Python ecosystem like :term:`Pyramid` web framework, :term:`SQLAlchemy` object relationship mapper, :term:`Alembic` migration scripts, :term:`IPython` shell, :term:`Authomatic` federated login, :term:`Jinja` templating and :term:`py.test` testing framework.

+Websauna is focused on Internet facing sites where you have a public or private sign up process and administrative backend.
+It's sweet spots are custom business portals, software-as-a-service sites and consumer portals.
+A special focus is given for security, so that Websauna is a strong candidate for financial technology and eCommerce solutions.

 Features
 ========